traefikturkey/onramp/README.md

 make enable-service uptime-kuma
 make restart
 ```
-> Note: this creates a symlink file in ./services-enabled to the service.yml file in ./services-available
+> Note: this creates a symlink file in ./services-enabled to the service.yml file in ./services-available.
+        if there is an associated environment template for the service in ./environments-available it will
+        be scanned and you will be prompted for required environment values pertaining to the service, and
+        the resulting <servicename>.env file will be stored in ./environments-enabled

 and disabled with the following:
 ```